-Given the turmoil that humanity faces – individually and collectively – I am inviting some dear friends and teachers in the fields of sound, spirituality and the new sciences, to participate with me in unlocking and activating the tools and skills required for the evolution of courageous and compassionate communication.
-In the forthcoming podcast series we will explore our diverse artistic disciplines as spiritual practice, highlighting the transformative power of communication on the planet at this critical time.
+Given the turmoil that humanity faces – individually and collectively – I have invited some dear friends and teachers, pioneers in the fields of sound, spirituality and the new sciences, to participate with me in sharing user friendly tools and skills that inspire courageous conversations and unconditional presence.
+This podcast series highlights the imperative call for compassion to transform all life on the planet at this unprecedented time.

 Listen to The VOCE Dialogues by clicking on any of the above.
 Go to podcast.chloegoodchild.com to access links to a number of other podcast platforms and more details about each podcast guest.

 Chloe in conversation with Mark Nepo, discussing how song or poetry can be experienced as a portal into communicating compassionately or consciously; and how it all depends on whether your focus is on ‘impressing’ others, or ‘expressing’ your true self.
 Mark Nepo moved and inspired readers and seekers all over the world with his #1 New York Times bestseller The Book of Awakening.
 Beloved as a poet, teacher, and storyteller, Mark has been called "one of the finest spiritual guides of our time,"

 Chloe in dialogue with bestselling author Mark Matousek, discussing compassionate action, writing as a tool for transformation, the witnessing mind, silence and much more.
 Mark Matousek is a bestselling author, teacher, and speaker whose work focuses on personal awakening and creative excellence through transformational writing and self-inquiry.